jasonhuh/CarND-Capstone/README.md

     ```
 1. **Traffic Light Classification and Detection**
+    The major part of our effort for this project is on detecting the traffic lights using tensforflow.
+The approach is
+    similar to the step by step approach discussed in [Object Detection Reference ](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e).

+    1. Data Collection and Pre-processing
+    1. Model Training
+    1. Results

     **TO BE UDPATED**

 1. **Waypoint Updater(Complete)**

     With the frozen **R-FCN** model `/CNN/fine_tuned_model/letsdoit` obtained from previous step the traffic lights
     were detected correctly.
 Based on the detected state **Red, Green, Yellow** target waypoints velocities are updated
     either to decelerate the vehicle stopping at **RED** or is to accelerate the vehicle gradually on detection
-    of **Green**.
+    of **GREEN**.
 The following methods provided part of the project are used to achieve gradual deceleration

     ```python
     get_waypoint_velocity(self, waypoint):